 To update with cURL, run this command:

-These commands will also let you clone the repo to ~/.nvm in a way to let you make changes to your bash profile and giving you to access to nvm globally around your system.
+These commands will also let you clone the repo to ~/.nvm in a way to let you make changes to your bash profile and gives you access to nvm globally around your system.

 If installed properly, it will spit out nvm.